The following article first appeared in The Pilot on July 15, 2017.

 “She is hardly a flight risk since she can no longer get around without assistance,” Donadio said.

-But prosecutors begged to differ.
+Prosecutors disagreed.
 Addressing the judge, Assistant District Attorney Peter Strickland said Kellis would pose “a danger to herself and others” if released.

 ‘I Think He’s Dead’